alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 Toolchain option `CMAKE_TOOLCHAIN_FILE` points to the toolchain specific file to set the compiler and platform specific parameters.

-To configure a build that can be debugged using Arm-DS, we can just specify the build type as `Debug`:
+To configure a build that can be debugged using Arm Development Studio, we can just specify the build type as `Debug`:

 ```commandline